gilzoide/ecsql/docs/01-ecs-databases.md

 We could also easily support systems that require some components, but only optionally requires others.
 This can be done by simply changing the `INNER JOIN` by an `OUTER LEFT|RIGHT JOIN`, making SQLite return `NULL` for data from components that are not present in the entity.

+## Conclusion
+We've seen briefly what ECS is and how ECS worlds can be modeled as SQL databases.

+In the next article, we'll start implementing our experimental **ECSQL** framework.
+See you there!